 See also:

-From the 1970s to 2013, over 60 Sector Development Plans were each crafted over months and years, with much input, engagement, passion, and energy from local residents and businesses.
+From the 1970s to 2013, over 60 Sector Development Plans were crafted over months and years, with much input, engagement, passion, and energy from local residents and businesses.
 Many of these plans included policies and regulations intended to protect and enhance neighborhoods and special places.

-Clarion made the following recommendations in 2015:
+Clarion Associates made the following recommendations in 2015:

 - Many of the ideas for preserving character and quality in the current Sector Development Plans are very similar, and can be turned into general standards applicable to similar development throughout the city without weakening any of the current negotiated standards.